 ABSTRACT

-(Background/Aims) Reflux of duodenal content into the esophagus has a role in the pathogenesis of esophageal inflammatory lesions.
-As little is known about effective therapy, we studied the effect of proton pump inhibitor ( PPI ) therapy on esophageal bile reflux in esophagitis after total gastrectomy .
-The purpose of this study is to clarify the effect of PPI (Rabeparazole) (Eisai, Tokyo, Japan) on reflux esophagitis.
+(Background/Aims) Reflux of duodenal content into the oesophagus has a role in the pathogenesis of oesophageal inflammatory lesions.
+Although medications such as PPIs are thought to be efficacious in the treatment of reflux oesophagitis, the mechanism of the curative effect of such drugs remains unclear.
+We studied the effect of proton pump inhibitor ( PPI ) therapy on oesophageal bile reflux in oesophagitis after total gastrectomy .
+The purpose of this study is to clarify the effect of a PPI (rabeparazole) (Eisai, Tokyo, Japan) on reflux oesophagitis.

-(Methodology) Sixteen 8-week old male Wistar rats were underwent total gastrectomy and esophagoduodenostomy to induce esophageal reflux of biliary and pancreatic juice.
-In 5 rats the sham operation induced a midline laparatomy alone (Sham).
-One week following surgery, they were treated with saline (Control) (n=8) PPI (Rabeprazole)(n=8)(30 mg/kg/day) ip for 2 weeks.
-3 weeks after operation, all rats were killed and the esophagus was evaluated histologically.
-Esophageal injury was evaluated by macroscopic , microscopic findings and expression of COX2.
-We performed the measurement of bile acid in the esophageal lumen and common bile duct.
+(Methodology) Sixteen 8-week-old male Wistar rats underwent total gastrectomy and oesophagoduodenostomy to induce oesophageal reflux of biliary and pancreatic juice.
+In 5 rats, the sham operation included a midline laparatomy alone (Sham).
+One week after surgery, they were treated with saline (Control) (n=8) or PPI (rabeprazole, 30 mg/kg/day ip) (n=8) for 2 weeks.
+Three weeks after the operation, all rats were sacrificed, and each oesophagus was evaluated histologically.
+Oesophageal injury was evaluated by macroscopic and microscopic findings as well as the expression of COX2.
+We measured bile acid in the oesophageal lumen and the common bile duct.

-(Results) At 3 weeks after surgery, histological study showed an increase of thickness of the esophageal mucosa, hyperplasia of epidermis and basal cells, ulcer formation, and marked infiltration of inflammatory cells.
-The macroscopic ulcer score and microscopic ulcer length were significantly reduced by treatment with Rabeprazole.
-The enhanced expression of COX2 in the control group was also markedly inhibited in the Rabeprazole treated group.
-Though there is no difference between control group and PPI group in the total bile acid of common bile duct, the bile acid activity in the esophageal lumen was significantly decreased in the Rabeprazole treated group due to augmentation of the duodenal motor complex.
+(Results) At 3 weeks after surgery, a histological study analysis revealed an increase in the thickness of the oesophageal mucosa, hyperplasia of the epidermis and basal cells, ulcer formation, and marked infiltration of the inflammatory cells.
+The macroscopic ulcer score and microscopic ulcer length were significantly reduced in the rabeprazole-treated group.
+The enhanced expression of COX2 in the control group was also markedly inhibited in the rabeprazole-treated group.
+Although there was no difference between the control and PPI groups in the total bile acid in the common bile duct, the bile acid activity in the oesophageal lumen was significantly decreased in the rabeprazole-treated group due to augmentation of the duodenal motor complex.

-(Conclusion) With this model, we have demonstrated that Rabeprazole is an effective therapy for reflux esophagitis after total gastrectomy due to bile reflux.
-These results indicate that bile acid plays an important role in the mucosal damage induced by duodenal reflux and that it can be therapeutic target in patients with reflux esophagitis.
+(Conclusion) With this model, we have demonstrated that rabeprazole is an effective therapy for reflux oesophagitis after total gastrectomy from bile reflux.
+These results indicate that bile acid plays an important role in the mucosal damage induced by duodenal reflux and that it can be a therapeutic target in patients with reflux oesophagitis.

-KEY WORDS: Esophagoduodenostomy, Reflux esophagitis, PPI, Rabeprazole, ABBREVIATIONS: Cyclooxygenase-2 (COX2)
+KEY WORDS: Oesophagoduodenostomy, Reflux oesophagitis, PPI, Rabeprazole, ABBREVIATIONS: Cyclooxygenase-2 (COX2)

-Proton pump inhibitors (PPIs) Barrett’s esophagus (BO)
+Proton pump inhibitors (PPIs) Barrett’s oesophagus (BO)

 Core tip

-The purpose of this study is to clarify the effect of PPI (Rabeparazole) on reflux esophagitis.
-Sixteen 8-week old male Wistar rats were underwent total gastrectomy and esophagoduodenostomy to induce esophageal reflux of biliary and pancreatic juice.
-In 5 rats the sham operation induced a midline laparatomy alone (Sham).
-One week following surgery, they were treated with saline (Control) (n=8) PPI (Rabeprazole) (n=8)(30mg/kg/day) ip for 2 weeks.
-3 weeks after operation, all rats were killed and the esophagus was evaluated histologically.
-Esophageal injury was evaluated by macroscopic , microscopic findings and expression of COX2.
-We performed the measurement of bile acid in the esophageal lumen and common bile duct.
-The macroscopic ulcer score and microscopic ulcer length were significantly reduced by treatment with Rabeprazole.
-The enhanced expression of COX2 in the control group was also markedly inhibited in the Rabeprazole treated group.
-Though there is no difference between control group and PPI group in the total bile acid of common bile duct, the bile acid activity in the esophageal lumen was significantly decreased in the Rabeprazole treated group due to augmentation of the duodenal motor complex.
+The purpose of this study was to clarify the effect of PPI (Rabeparazole) on reflux oesophagitis.
+Sixteen 8-week-old male Wistar rats underwent total gastrectomy and oesophagoduodenostomy to induce oesophageal reflux of biliary and pancreatic juice.
+In 5 rats, the sham operation involved a midline laparatomy alone (Sham).
+One week following the surgery, the rats were treated with saline (Control) (n=8) or PPI (rabeprazole, 30 mg/kg/day ip) (n=8) for 2 weeks.
+Three weeks after the operation, all rats were sacrificed, and each oesophagus was evaluated histologically.
+Oesophageal injury was evaluated by macroscopic and microscopic findings as well as by the expression of COX2.
+We measured the bile acid in the oesophageal lumen and common bile duct.
+The macroscopic ulcer score and microscopic ulcer length were significantly reduced in the rabeprazole-treated group.
+The enhanced expression of COX2 in the control group was also markedly inhibited in the rabeprazole-treated group.
+Although there was no difference between the control and PPI groups in the total bile acid in the common bile duct, the bile acid activity in the oesophageal lumen was significantly decreased in the rabeprazole-treated group due to augmentation of the duodenal motor complex.

-With this model, we have demonstrated that Rabeprazole is an effective therapy for reflux esophagitis after total gastrectomy due to bile reflux.
+With this model, we have demonstrated that rabeprazole is an effective therapy for reflux oesophagitis after total gastrectomy from bile reflux.

 (Introduction)